bobrokerson/libraries/README.md

 ### Mathematics and Data analysis

 ## Skills
-* Linear algebra
+* Linear algebra.
+Basic skills mathematical analysis
+* Miniima and maxima of function, vectors
 * Optimization and matrix decompositions
+* Gradient and antigradient.
+Methods of optimization
-* Probability theory
+* Math expectation and dispersion, probability theory
 * Libraries: NumPy, Pandas, SciPy и Matplotlib

 ## Course from MIPT and Yandex